 Here’s Our Preseason Backcountry Skiing Checklist

-If you’re like me, you probably just put your skis in the rack after the last tour of the season and then turned to grab your bike.
-Now, they’re dry and in need of attention.
+If you’re like me, you probably just put your skis in the rack after the last tour of the season and turned to grab your bike.
+Now, your skis are dry and in need of attention.
 Start with a little base cleaner and buff ’em with a Scotchbrite pad, then apply a nice coat of hot wax.
-Any wax is better than no wax, but Swix makes a nice Base Prep Wax designed specifically for the purpose of preseason prep.
+Any wax is better than no wax, but Swix makes a nice Base Prep Wax designed specifically for preseason prep.
 It helps the ski base to absorb and distribute the next layers of wax.
-MountainFlow makes a plant-based base prep wax, too.preseason ski checklist
+MountainFlow makes a plant-based base prep wax, too.

-Now’s the time to check the buckles and screws on your boots.
+Now’s the time to check all boot fittings and buckles.
 Go around and check the security of all screws, including the heel piece that interfaces with your tech binding heel pins.
-I’ve see more than one of these go missing mid ski tour.
+I’ve seen more than one of these go missing mid-ski tour.

 Might as well run your shovel and probe through an assemble and break down or two.
 I’ve noticed that the shafts and fittings often have a little corrosion if they’ve been put away wet.
 Take a moment to wipe them clean, confirm everything is functional, lube any important bits and stow them in their respective pockets.